USStateDept/find.restful.api/README.md

 ## Signing Up For Tokens

+To register an account and receive a token you must first go to the *Sign Up* page and enter a requested username, your email, and a password for your account.

+Once you sign up you will receive a temporary token; you will also receive a verification email.

-To register an account and receive a token you must first go to the registration page and enter a requested username, your email, and a password for your account.
-Once you sign up you will receive a verification email.
-Once you have verified your account you can then login using your credentials.
-After you successfully log in you will see a token that is unique to your account.
-This token will expire in **90 days** - to get a new token you can either refresh your token or you can login again with your credentials.
+To verify your account go to the *Verify Email* page from the *Account* dropdown menu.

+Once you have verified your account you can then create a token on the *Create Token* page under the dropdown menu using your credentials.

+After you successfully entered your credentials you will see a token that is unique to your account.
+This token will expire in **90 days** - to get a new token you can either refresh your token or you can create a new one again with your credentials.

+## Account Changes

+If you forgot your password to request a password change you can click the *Forgot Password* link on the *Create Token* page.

+To change your password when you have your registered Token you must go to the *Change Password* link from the dropdown menu.
+To update your password you must have your valid **Token** and enter and confirm a new password.

+To update your account information you must have your valid **Token**.
+Once you have your token you go to the *Account Details* page and enter your token.
+After you enter your token you must "Retreive Account Information" - this will auto fill the fields with your current information.
+You can then change it to valid information and then *Save* your updated information.